Vannevelj/vannevel.net/content/posts/2026-03-15---A-Retrospection-On-An-AI-Task/index.md

 1. (optionally) Implement the code fix
 1. Write some documentation

-Straightforward and I know what to expect for each analyser but that also makes it a fairly monotone experience once you've done 60 of those.
+Straightforward and I know what to expect for each analyser, but that also makes it a fairly monotone experience once you've done 60 of those.
 With the hype around AI I decided to bring Claude Opus into the mix; I had a small backlog of 35-odd issues collected over the years so there was work up for grabs.
 I don't have any fancy setup with terminals and multiple agents and all of that - for me it's Copilot in VS Code with Claude Opus 4.5 (and later 4.6).
 I did hear a lot about AGENTS.md so I took half an hour at the start to effectively document the project: what analysers are, the philosophy behind what I'm trying to do, how to go about writing an analyser and some tips-and-tricks around what one should look out for when writing an analyser.
 Fundamentally I don't think there's anything special there but if you're interested it can be found [here](https://github.com/Vannevelj/SharpSource/blob/master/AGENTS.md).

 This blog post is not intended to walk anyone through my terribly bland prompting setup (after all, I just go into Agent mode with YOLO permissions) but rather to provide an account of my experience.
 With that in mind here's roughly what that progress looked like: